-In the Flemish community the Flemish Parliament Act of 20 January 2012 on a revised youth and children's rights policy as amended, came into force on 1 January 2013.
+In the Flemish community, since 1 January 2013, the Flemish Parliament Act of 20 January 2012 on a revised youth and children's rights policy as amended, came into force.
 This Act specifies the conditions for accreditation and funding of a large number of private organisations and youth-related associations operating at a Flemish level (i.e. not organisations operating at a regional or a local level as these receive funding by the municipalities).

 Since the Flemish Parliament Act on local and provincial youth (work) policy came into force in 1993, steps were taken towards a decentralised and complementary youth policy.
 Since 2016, the municipalities are no longer granted funding that is specifically meant for youth policy.
-The funds are integrated in one overarching provision to local governments (Community Fund (Gemeentefonds)).
+The funds are integrated in one overarching dotation to local governments (Community fund/Gemeentefonds).
 The aim was to increase the integration of policy making across different sectors.
 It also strengthened the autonomous authority of the municipalities concerning youth policy.

-From 2018, the person-oriented responsibilities will be transferred to the local and regional levels.
-Transitional measures are foreseen for 2018 and 2019.
-From 2020 a Parliament Act to support regional youth work will enter into force.
+From 2018, the person-oriented responsibilities will be transferred to the local and regional level.
+Transi-tional measures are foreseen for 2018 and 2019.
+From 2020 a parliament act to support regional youth work will enter into force.

-The Flemish Parliament Acts are published in Dutch (original language) and a French translation in the Belgian Bulletin of Acts, Orders and Decrees: www.ejustice.just.fgov.be/doc/rech_f.htm
+The Flemish Parliament Acts are published in Dutch (original language) and French translation in the Bel-gian Bulletin of Acts, Orders and Decrees: www.ejustice.just.fgov.be/doc/rech_f.htm

-Every year, the Government of Flanders estimates the budget for the next year.
+Every year, the government of Flanders estimates the budget for the next year.
 This budget allocation is presented to the Flemish Parliament and is discussed in parliamentary committees.
-The Flemish Parliament has to accept the budget allocation before the Flemish Government can use the budget for expenditure.
-This budget allocation also contains the means for youth policy.
+The Flemish Parliament has to accept the budget allocation, before the Flemish government can use the budget for expenditure.
+This budget allocation also contains the means for Youth policy.